2008–09 KNVB Cup

-The 2008–09 KNVB Cup was the 91st season of the Dutch national football knockout tournament.
-The defending champions were Feyenoord.
-The competition started on 30 August 2008 and ended with sc Heerenveen winning the Final in Rotterdam on 17 May 2009.
+The 2008–09 KNVB Cup was the 91st edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+88 teams contested starting on 30 August 2008 and ending on 17 May 2009.

+Feyenoord unsuccessfully defended its 2008 title losing in the fourth round stage in January 2009 to Heerenveen, 0–3, in Rotterdam.
+Heerenveen would successfully pursue its 2009 title on 17 May 2009 defeated Twente, 2–2 (aet), in De Kuip stadium, Rotterdam.
+45,000 attended.

+This Cup marked the third time in its history the absence of the Big Three teams from the quarter-finals onward of the tournament last occurring 27 years.

 Clubs

 Participating clubs in the 2008–09 KNVB Cup by province:

 1Note: First numbers denote Rd1 winners; second numbers denote Rd2 entrants.

 Results

 The first and second round draw was made on July 8, 2008 in Zeist, KNVB headquarters.

 First round

 The First Round featured 48 amateur teams: 35 Hoofdklasse clubs, 12 clubs from the 4th or lower levels and 2 reserve teams.
 24 of the Hoofdklasse clubs qualified for the competition through their league performance during the previous season (top 4 of each Hoofdklasse), while the other half of the teams competing in the First Round secured their place through the 2007–08 KNVB District Cups.
 The matches were played on August 30 and 31, 2008.